dmussie/weekend-react-gallery/README.md

 [x] - Create GET in App.jsx
-[x] - Create GalleryList component and pass in gallery data stored in App via props [x] - Iterate over GalleryList data and make GalleryItems [] - Create GalleryItem.jsx component and pass GalleryItem via props [] - Update GalleryList with GalleryItem component and display image [] - Swap image w/ description on click.
+[x] - Create GalleryList component and pass in gallery data stored in App via props [x] - Iterate over GalleryList data and make GalleryItems [x] - Create GalleryItem.jsx component and pass GalleryItem via props [x] - Update GalleryList with GalleryItem component and display image [x] - Swap image w/ description on click.
 USE CONDITIONAL RENDERING [] - Display number of likes for each item, include like button [] - Update PUT (the like count) /gallery/like/:id
 [] - Enable gallery update upon click of like button